cms-opendata-workshop/workshop2023-lesson-introcloud/_episodes/02-basics-kubectl.md

 <p>Docker desktop needs to be running in the background in order for Minikube to start.
 From a terminal with administrator access (but not logged in as root), run:</p>
 <div class="language-bash highlighter-rouge"><div class="highlight"><pre class="highlight"><code>minikube start</code></pre></div></div>

-</code></pre>
-If you have already installed <code>kubectl</code> and it is pointing to some other environment, such as minikube or a GKE cluster, ensure you change the context so that kubectl is pointing to minikube:
+If you have already installed <code>kubectl</code> and it is pointing to some other environment, such as docker-desktop or a GKE cluster, ensure you change the context so that kubectl is pointing to minikube:
 <div class="language-bash highlighter-rouge"><div class="highlight"><pre class="highlight"><code>kubectl config use-context minikube</code></pre></div></div>
               <blockquote class="testimonial">
   <p>If <a href="https://minikube.sigs.k8s.io/docs/start/" target="_blank">minikube</a> fails to start, see the <a href="https://minikube.sigs.k8s.io/docs/drivers/" target="_blank">drivers page</a> for help setting up a compatible container or virtual-machine manager.